OpenShot/openshot-qt/doc/quick_tutorial.rst

 .. image:: images/quick-start-play.png

-Step 5 – Refine and Adjust Your Video
+Step 5 – Refine and Adjust
 --------------------------------------
 OpenShot has many advanced features to enhance your project.
 You can use Titles to add a title screen or text to your clip.
 Transitions gradually fade